linkerd/website/linkerd.io/content/2/getting-started/_index.md

 Kubernetes cluster.
 Then we'll deploy a sample application to show off what Linkerd can do for your services.

 Installing Linkerd is easy.
-First, you first install the CLI (command-line interface) onto your local machine.
-Using this CLI, you'll install the Linkerd control plane into your Kubernetes cluster.
-Finally, you'll "mesh" one or more services by adding the the data plane proxies.
+First, you will install the CLI (command-line interface) onto your local machine.
+Using this CLI, you'll then install the Linkerd control plane into your Kubernetes cluster.
+Finally, you'll "mesh" one or more services by adding the data plane proxies.
 (See the [Architecture](../architecture/) page for details.)

 We'll walk you through this process step by step.